jnun/5daydocs/docs/GITHUB-PROJECTS-SETUP.md

 - This is a harmless warning on first run

 ### "Status field may need to be created"
-- Complete Step 7 above to configure the Status field
+- Complete Step 8 above to configure the Status field
 - Ensure the field options match exactly: Backlog, Next, Working, Review, Live

+### "WARNING: GH_PROJECT_TOKEN secret not set"
+- You haven't created or added the Personal Access Token yet
+- Complete Step 6 & 7 above to create and add the PAT
+- The workflow cannot add issues to projects without this token

 ### Workflow doesn't run
 - Check that `PROJECT_NUMBER` is set in repository variables